About National Garden Gift Vouchers

 Q. How did the schemes come about?

 A. They were first suggested in the late 1940s as a way to get people back into gardening after gardens were converted to food production in the War.
-They started running in 1962 and have planting a smile on the faces of millions of gardeners ever since!
+They started running in 1962 and have planted a smile on the faces of millions of gardeners ever since!